niklasmh/food-allergy-card/README.md

 Make it easier to show the chefs your allergies.
 Features:

-- 21 predefined allergies (both groups and specifics).
+- 28 predefined allergies (both groups and specifics).
 - Images for all the predefined allergies.
 - Translated into English, German, Spanish and Norwegian (can show multiple languages at the same time, as well).
 - QR code and an URL for sharing your allergies with the chefs.
 For example this:
   ![Example QR code](example-qr.png)
-- Add custom allergies (cannot add images and translations to them for now).
 - Made for being shown from a mobile device.
-- Possible to print the card out into physical cards (still working on this).
+- Possible to print the card out into physical cards.

 ## Support this project